khrissianjoi/CA208/CASE3/OOAnalysisAndDesign/OOAnalysisAndDesign.md

 - ### Liskov Substitution Principle (LSP):
     states that "functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it".

+    - states that subclasses should be able to substitute for their base classes.
     If you create a class with a dependency of a given type, you should be able to provide an object of that type or any of its subclasses without introducing unexpected results and without the dependent class knowing the actual type of the provided dependency.
 If the type of the dependency must be checked so that behaviour can be modified according to type, or if subtypes generated unexpected rules or side effects, the code may become more complex, rigid and fragile.

 - ### Interface Segregation Principle (ISP):